How to use your Bioverter

 Tip: Don't overload your Bioverter, limit each feed to 8 litres.

-If your routine is adding a plateful of kitchen scraps directly into Bioverter, add the carbon waste after every third or fourth plate of scraps.
+- a routine of emptying a plateful of kitchen scraps directly into Bioverter, add the top-up carbon after every third or fourth plate of scraps.

-With a kitchen caddy, add the carbon waste after emptying a fully filled unit, or after the second half filled caddy.
+- a kitchen caddy, add the top-up carbon after emptying a fully filled unit, or after the second to third partly-filled caddy.

-Tip: Add less carbon waste when there is an abnormally large amount of starchy scraps (bread, pizza crust, pasta, potato, noodle and rice) in your total feed.
+Tip: you could skip the carbon top-up when there is a large amount of starchy scraps (bread, pizza crust, pasta, potato, noodle and rice) in your total feed.

 Leftovers containing protein-rich scraps can be used to feed Bioverter with care.
 Sort them as follows: